roar-net/problem-statements/problems/salt-spreading/README.md

 Describe the high-level optimisation task in one or two sentences.
 -->

-Given a road network made of roads that need to be salted, roads that can be transited and directions of transit, given a fleet of salt vehicles with a salt capacity and refilling depots, we want to find the set of routes that satisfy salting requirements and minimizes to the total travelled distance.
-Minimizing the travelled distance is correlated with accomplishing the salting task with the least fuel consumption and thus minimal environmental impact (CO2 imprint).
+Given a road network made of roads that must be salted, roads that can be transited and directions of transit, given a fleet of salt vehicles with a salt capacity and refilling depots, we want to find the set of routes that satisfy salting requirements and minimizes the total travelled distance.
+Minimizing the travelled distance is correlated with accomplishing the salting task with the least fuel consumption and thus minimal environmental impact (carbon footprint).
 In order to be usable in practice the routes must take into account the capacity of the vehicle.
-If the salt load is not enough the vehicle must visit a refill depot.
+If the salt load is not enough to salt the next road, the vehicle must visit a refill depot.
 Further, there might be constraints on the shape of the routes to allow easy movements of the vehicles.
 For example, U-turns in some parts of the networks are not allowed.

 ## Detailed description